vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_0.md

 To use the functionality to show a week planner you need to create a meal plan.

 First you have to go to the user profile page and create and select a category for meals.
-Add this category also to each meal.
+Add this category to each meal as well.
 This is needed so recipes like desserts will not show up in the meal planner.

-Go to the top right login icon and choose for Planner, give a start and end date and choose for each day what you're planned to eat.
+Go to the top right login icon and choose Planner, give a start and end date and choose for each day what you plan to eat.
 It doesn't matter on which day of the week you start or end.

 <img src="images_mealie0/mealie_create_weekmenu.png" alt="Create week plan" width="600">